gbourniq/portfolio/README.md

 - Push artefacts to S3 such as Postgres dumps and docker deployment packages (tarballs)
 - Use Ansible to automatically deploy application on AWS EC2 with docker-compose

-Note that sourcing any `.env` file will automatically run the validation scripts `scripts/env_validation.sh` to ensure all main variables are set correctly.
-For example a warning will be raised if `AWS_ACCESS_KEY_ID` or `AWS_SECRET_ACCESS_KEY` are missing, while having `AWS_ENABLED=True`.

-This [section]() #application-architecture include a list of all environment variables and a short description for each.
+The appendix [section]() #application-architecture include a list of all environment variables and a short description for each.

 ### Install postgres